chaseruskin/orbit/README.md

 - Specify additional supportive files to be passed to your backend workflows with filesets.

+- Dependencies at the HDL level are automatically identified and resolved by tokenizing file contents for valid primary design unit references across IP.
+The user is only responsible for specifying direct dependencies at the IP level.

 ## Examples

-An example FPGA team, "Hyperspace Labs", exists for the purpose of demonstrating and learning how to leverage `orbit` in a real development setting.
-The team is fictitious.
+A fictitious organization, "Hyperspace Labs", exists for the purpose of demonstrating and learning how to leverage `orbit` in a real development setting.
 No identification with actual persons, places, buildings, and products is intended or should be inferred.

-The projects and code are walked through in the [tutorials](https://c-rus.github.io/orbit/tutorials/tutorials.html) section.
+The projects and code for Hyperspace Labs are walked through in the [tutorials](https://c-rus.github.io/orbit/tutorials/tutorials.html) section.

-The final code repositories are found [here](https://github.com/orgs/hyperspace-labs/repositories).
+The final code repositories for Hyperspace Labs are found [here](https://github.com/orgs/hyperspace-labs/repositories).

 ## Installing

-`orbit` is pre-built through GitHub Actions for 64-bit MacOs, Windows, and Ubuntu.
+`orbit` has pre-built binaries for MacOs, Windows, and Ubuntu.
 See the [releases](https://github.com/c-rus/orbit/releases) page to grab the latest release, or you can build with source through `cargo`.
 See the full installation instructions for complete details [here](https://c-rus.github.io/orbit/1_starting/1_installing.html).

 ## Documentation

 Read the [Book of Orbit](https://c-rus.github.io/orbit/) for comprehensive documentation composed of tutorials, user guides, topic guides, references, and command manuals.

-`orbit` provides commands for every stage of the development cycle, such as exploration, integration, and automation.
+`orbit` provides commands for every stage of the development cycle, such as exploration, integration, and automation:

 ```
 Orbit is a tool for hdl package management.